 The evening was spent shopping, gelato tasting and more people watching.

-Polignano turned to be just what I wanted.
-A trip of relaxation!
-After a lazy breakfast at Bar Millenium, I went to see a vintage car exhibition and ate fresh calamari and octopus even though sea food is not my favorite.
+Polignano is a trip of relaxation!
+End your third day with breakfast at Bar Millenium like I did.
+Later I chanced upon a vintage car exhibition and ate fresh calamari and octopus from a famous Pescheria.
 This was follows by more wine and another round of pizza.

 Things to Note:

 -B&B Grottone (including breakfast) only 3-4 minutes walk from Piazza Garibaldi.

 -Joya Canti di Stagione for fresh shakes and salads.

 -MINT for fresh vegetables, cheese, wine and salads.
 Don’t miss their cheesecakes!